Daviology38/python_MOS/README.md

 df = NAMMOS(stationcode) ex: 'KLWM', 'KBOS'

-This only is for the short term MOS.
-The values for Q06, P06, P12, Q12, X/N
+This only is for the short term MOS, long term MOS will be added in a future update.
-are not properly spaced out to match with their appropriate times at this point so adjustments need to be made when using said data.
-This will be added in a future update